Luke100000/ImmersiveLibrary/README.md

 ### Reports

 Reports are used to flag content for moderation, with a custom reason enum.

-`DEFAULT` and `COUNTER_DEFAULT` are used for user-based heuristic moderation.
+`DEFAULT` is used for user-based heuristic moderation.
 Additional reports can be handled in the project validators.

 ### Projects

 Projects define a collection of content and can have several validators to reject, or post-process content.
-The `default` projects can allow user-chosen projects.
+The `default` fallback can allow user-chosen projects.
 See `main.py` for examples.